BYLAWS OF PEWAUKEE YACHT CLUB

 3. Solicit from among the Club members, volunteers for the various Club activities.
 From such solicitations, compile lists of volunteers by activity and transmit to interested committee chairmen.

 Section 9.
-Communications Committee: This committee shall have responsibility for: publication of the Newsletter, public relations and race results publicity.
+Communications Committee: This committee shall have responsibility for: publication of the website/Newsletter, public relations and race results publicity.

 2. Public Relations – This committee shall be responsible for informing the Club’s external public, e.g., its neighbors (Pewaukee Lake residents), the governing bodies of the communities in which it operates and the general public, of its activities and policies, and to do so in such a manner as to create favorable public opinion.